BEST TECHNO FESTIVALS IN BELGIUM: HARD TECHNO, ELECTRO & RAVE

 2026 Dates: June 26-28, 2026

-Paradise City is a Belgian electronic festival recognized for its more sustainable, elegant, and sophisticated approach.
+Paradise City is a Belgian electronic festival known for its more sustainable, elegant, and sophisticated approach.
 The event highlights house, techno, electronic live acts, club sounds, and a more environmentally conscious experience.

-Unlike more brutal or gigantic festivals, Paradise City focuses on the quality of the experience: a well-chosen lineup, a pleasant setting, meticulous scenography, and a more refined atmosphere.
-It's not necessarily the most violent festival in terms of BPM, but it's one of the most interesting for demanding electronic music enthusiasts.
+Unlike more brutal or gigantic festivals, Paradise City focuses on the quality of the experience: a carefully chosen lineup, a pleasant setting, meticulous scenography, and a more refined atmosphere.
+It's not necessarily the most violent festival in terms of BPM, but it's one of the most interesting for demanding electronic music lovers.

-It's an excellent option if you want to discover another facet of the Belgian scene: less massive, more artistic, cleaner, but always focused on the dancefloor.
+It's an excellent option if you want to discover another facet of the Belgian scene: less massive, more artistic, cleaner, but still dancefloor-oriented.

 Why go?

-• For a house, techno, and live electronic program.
+- For a house, techno, and electronic live lineup.

-• To enjoy a festival near Brussels with a true identity.
+- To enjoy a festival near Brussels with a real identity.

-👉 TECHNOW tip: even at a cleaner festival, you need to stay hands-free.
-A good festival fanny pack prevents you from holding your phone or having full pockets all day long.
+Even at a cleaner festival, you need to stay free.
+A good festival fanny pack prevents you from holding your phone in your hand or having full pockets all day long.

 8. Horst Arts & Music — Vilvoorde